nItroFreeZer/php5_backward_incompatible_changes/README.md

-# PHP5 Backward Incompatible Changes
+# PHP Backward Incompatible Changes

-Searches for changed, deprecated and removed PHP 5 functions and ini directives.
+Searches for changed, deprecated and removed PHP functions and ini directives.
 Supports changes from PHP 5.3.x to PHP 7.0.x.

 Please read the official migration guides: